ltpitt/bash-network-repair-automation/README.md

 > This bash script checks the health status for either wired or wireless internet connection and, if it is failing, tries to fix it.

 ## Tested Platforms
-Raspberry Pi Linux
+GNU/Linux, Debian 10 - Buster
+Raspberry Pi, Raspbian 10 - Buster
-ReadyNAS 6.10.3
+ReadyNAS, 6.10.3

 ## Prerequisites

 You at least need the "ping" command which should exist on most systems which already have networking.
 If not the following should get you there:

-`apt-get install -y iputils-ping`
+`sudo apt-get install -y iputils-ping`

 ## How to use